Léon Indenbaum

 Léon Indenbaum was a Russian sculptor and artist of Jewish origin (naturalized French), born on 10 December 1890 at Chavusy (Belarus), died 29 September 1981 in Opio (France).

 Biography

 Childhood and studies

 His father, a lace dealer, died prematurely.
-His grandfather, popular art bookbinder, cared for him.
+His grandfather, a popular art bookbinder, cared for him.

-The young Leo was educated Hebrew to 12/13 years.
-He was then placed in a traditional school where they worked the wood, where he was noticed and its director won a scholarship to joining the School of Fine Arts in Odessa, where he worked and carved wood glaiseit.
+The young Leo was educated Hebrew for 12 to 13 years.
+He was then placed in a traditional school where they worked wood, and was noticed by its director and won a scholarship to joining the School of Fine Arts in Odessa, where he worked and carved wood glaiseit.

-He is then registered in the School of Applied Arts Antonolski in Vilnius (Lithuania).
+He then registered in the School of Applied Arts Antonolski in Vilnius (Lithuania).

 La Ruche, Paris

 As a young man, he heard about Paris this time and this unique artistic atmosphere to which he aspired.
 He managed to reach the French capital in March 1911 and moved to "La Ruche" at Montparnasse in Paris.

 He worked among talented young painters and sculptors, many of whom became famous and subsequently formed the School of Paris: Soutine, Kremegne, Chagall, Kikoïne, Epstein, Zadkineand later Modigliani who devoted a famous painting "Portrait de Leon Indenbaum" (Collection: The Henry and Rose Pearlman Foundation).